 |Lynda Douglas, 7th grade math teacher, at CG since 1998.
 Bachelor's in biology, Lewis & Clark College.
 Master's in biology, University of Chicago.
 Catlin Gabel's natural beauty and close community of progressive and dedicated educators resonates perfectly with my view of what an educational setting should be.
 My love for math grew from the influence of two very strong math teachers: Virginia Bartell in high school and Elva Fredrickson in college.
 My first teaching job at the progressive Green Acres School (also on the site of an old farm) cemented and foretold my future.
 It all came together at Catlin - a beautiful setting in which progressive ideals are held protectively in the hands of inspiring colleagues and where I can share mathematics with my students as simply another way by which to know the world.
 How lucky I am to have come to this place.

-|Sara Etter, LS student teacher, at CG since 2012.
-Bachelor's in arts & letters, Portland State University. |
+|Victoria Fennell, LS student teacher, at CG since 2013.
+Bachelor's in educational foundations & special education, University of Oregon. |

 |Leslie Ferron-Jones, MS girls basketball coach, at CG since 2012. |

 |Ric Fry, LS woodshop teacher, at CG since 2013.
 Bachelor's in anthropology, University of Western Ontario. |